Bricktech2000/Notes/notes/improved-expression-evaluation.md

 $a2 = ab \dashv a \ne 0$

-without the additional restriction, the second equality would have solutions that are not present in the first, such as $a = 0 \land \mathbb U b$, see [[universal-set]]
+without the additional restriction, the second equality would have solutions that are not present in the first, such as $a = 0 \land \mathbb U b$, see [[universal]]

 ### attempt with division by zero